visClust: A visual clustering algorithm based on orthogonal projections: Discussion

 \section{Discussion}

 {The visual results in Figure \ref{visComp} show that \textit{visClust} performs well in all the classification challenges.
-As expected, \textit{k-Means} and \textit{GMM} struggle on the intertwined data structures in rows 1 and 2 and \textit{spectACl} faces challenges with most tasks.
+As expected, \textit{k-Means} and \textit{GMM} struggle on the intertwined data structures in rows 1 and 2, \textit{spectACl} {and \textit{AdaGAE}} face challenges with most tasks.
 When asked to partition the cluster wrongly into $3$ clusters (last row), \textit{visClust} is the only unsupervised method that does not return a wrong partition.
 It acts superior to the other compared unsupervised classification methods failing in at least one of the toy examples. }

 In the runtime experiments with synthetic data, cf. Figure \ref{ariruntime}, we observe that the varying number of data points, dimensions and clusters have nearly no impact on the runtime of \textit{visClust}.
 The algorithm needs less than a second to terminate, being marginally slower than \textit{k-Means} and \textit{GMM}. {On the other hand, it is faster than \textit{ELM-CLR} and \textit{spectACl}.
-In particular, \textit{spectACl} behaves linearly and the runtime of \textit{ELM-CLR} increases exponentially with the number of data points leading to a very high runtime already for $10^4$ data points.
+In particular, \textit{spectACl} behaves linearly and the runtime of \textit{ELM-CLR} {and \textit{AdaGAE}} increase exponentially with the number of data points leading to a very high runtime already for $10^4$ data points.
 The corresponding ARI to the simple runtime experiments is high for most algorithms and all data variations.
-However, we observe that \textit{GMM} and \textit{k-Means} yield lower results in comparison to the other methods, and, like \textit{spectACl}, behave unstable when it comes to varying number of clusters. }Therefore, \textit{visClust} is the only method that demonstrates outstanding behavior regarding both, runtime and ARI, in these experiments.
+However, we observe that \textit{GMM} and \textit{k-Means} yield lower results in comparison to the other methods, and, like \textit{spectACl}, behave unstable when it comes to varying number of clusters.} {\textit{AdaGAE} shows very low numbers for the ARI, its performance increases for a higher amount of data, which probably is due the design for bigger data sets.} Here, \textit{visClust} is the only method that demonstrates outstanding behavior regarding both, runtime and ARI, in these experiments.